Blockchain is one of the most exciting innovations in recent years and has the potential to transform logistics and, perhaps, the global economy.

 SK: The power of blockchain lies in the concept of always being on, always processing, and always offering insight into past and ongoing transactions.

-If set up in a clever way, blockchain not only helps streamline document pathways and provide total visibility over them in one space, but also helps project what the incoming documents, or digital assets, are going to require for processing, and how the values will move a given business.
+If it is set up in a clever way, blockchain not only helps streamline document pathways and provide total visibility over them in one space, but also helps project what the incoming documents, or digital assets, are going to require for processing, and how the values will move a given business.

 There is a new level of financial analytics available, a new dimension of data standardization, and new opportunities for wholesome business improvements, based on this constant, unstoppable document flow.